-Staff carrying out processes under the licence were interviewed including the DI, mortuary manager, and post mortem consent takers.
+Staff carrying out processes under the license were interviewed including the DI, mortuary manager, pathologist and mortuary porter.

-Report sent to DI for factual accuracy: 04 July 2022
+Report sent to DI for factual accuracy: 21st of December 2022

-Report returned from DI: 11 July 2022
+Report returned from DI: 4th of January 2023

-Final report issued: 12 July 2022
+Final report issued: 5th of January 2023

-Completion of corrective and preventative actions (CAPA) plan in doing so has taken sufficient action to correct all shortfalls addressed in the Inspection Report.
+Completion of corrective and preventative actions (CAPA) plan

-Based on information provided, the HTA is satisfied that the establishment has completed the agreed actions in the CAPA plan and
+Based on information provided, the HTA is satisfied that the establishment has completed the agreed actions in the CAPA plan and in doing so has taken sufficient action to correct all shortfalls addressed in the Inspection Report.